JamieCaudill/rock-paper-scissors/README.md

 # ColoRandom

 ### Abstract:
 Rock, Paper, Scissors is a web-based application that allows the user to play the classic game of Rock, Paper, Scissors against a computer opponent.
 Or, if the user is feeling adventurous, they can select the **Advanced** game mode to select between five different fighters, including *bomb* and *wrestler*.
-Once a game mode is selected, the fighters are displayed, and the user selects one that is paired up against a randomly generated fighter and the winner is announced and the wins are updated on the left and right sides of the application.
-The user is able to go back to the home page and switch game modes whenever they would like, and the score remains until the application is refreshed or reloaded.
+Once a game mode is selected, the fighters are displayed, and the user selects one that is paired up against a randomly generated fighter.
+The winner is then announced and the wins are updated on the left and right sides of the application.
+The user is able to go back to the home page and switch game modes at any point, and the score remains until the application is refreshed or reloaded.

 ### Installation Instructions:
 1. Fork this repository